 Tour Operator: Holiday Tours

 It's time to head on the road.
 Today we explore the Golden Circle.
 Our first stop is at Þingvellir, the place of the first Icelandic parliament.
 The first parliament was established there in 930 AD and it is, therefore, the oldest one in Europe.
 Besides all the history you can also see the Mid-Atlantic ridge.
 This is the split of the tectonic plates that divides Europe from North America.
 After that, we stop at Geysir.
 This "water puddle" gives its name to all the other Geysers in the world.
-It erupts every 5-8min and it is truly a big spectacle.
+It erupts every 5-8 minutes and it is truly a big spectacle.
 After a short ride, we arrive at Gullfoss, the golden waterfall.
-In the summertime, up to 130.000 l/s are running down this powerful waterfall.
-In good weather conditions, we are also able to see Langjökull glacier as well.
+In the summertime, up to 130 000 liters per second are running down this powerful waterfall.
+In good weather conditions, we are also able to see Langjökull glacier.
 Last but not least is Kerið.
 Kerið is a volcanic crater that is located in the Grímsnes area.
 It is part of the Western Volcanic Zone, which includes the Reykjanes peninsula and the Langjökull Glacier.
-The caldera of the crater is well intact and about 55m deep and 270m wide.
+The caldera of the crater is well intact and about 55 meters deep and 270 meters wide.
 Another remarkable feature is the aquamarine blue water of the lake that can be found in the crater.

-After your pick up, we head out of the city.
+After your pick-up, we head out of the city.
 We shortly arrive in the countryside passing Hellisheiðarvirkjun, the geothermal power plant for the capital area.
 Our first stop is Seljalandsfoss waterfall.
-If conditions allow we take a walk behind the waterfall curtains.
-After a short ride, we arrive at Skógafoss waterfall.
+If conditions allow we walk behind the waterfall curtains.
+After a short ride, we arrive at Skogafoss waterfall.
 Skogafoss was featured in "Game of Thrones" and it is said that one of the first settlers has buried a treasure chest behind it.
 Next up is Reynisfjara black sand beach.
-The beach was once rated as one of the 10 most beautiful places worldwide.
+The beach was once rated as one of the ten most beautiful places worldwide.
 In the summertime, hundreds of Puffins are nesting here and the rock stacks called Reynisdrangar are standing picturesque in the ocean next to the beach.
 Reynisfjara is also the perfect place to grab something to eat.

 After Lunch, we are heading further east.
 After a short stop in a charming village called Vik, the well-known canyon Fjaðrárgljúfur is next on our list.
-The canyon is about 2km long and the cliffs can be high as 100m.
+The canyon is about 2 kilometers long and the cliffs can be high as 100 meters.
 Definitely, the perfect place to witness the power of mother nature.
 On our way to our overnight accommodation, we pass the Skaftafell national park and Iceland's biggest glacier called Vatnajökull.